MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase5.md

     In the output, **License** should show **False**, and there is no GUID displayed for the **SecurityGroupOjbectId**

 ## Step 12.
 Rekey your Azure Information Protection tenant key
-This step is required when migration is complete if your AD RMS deployment was using RMS Cryptographic Mode 1.
+This step is recommended when migration is complete if your AD RMS deployment was using RMS Cryptographic Mode 1.
 Rekeying results in protection that uses RMS Cryptographic Mode 2.
-Cryptographic Mode 1 is supported for Azure Information Protection only during the migration process.

 Even if your AD RMS deployment was using Cryptographic Mode 2, we still recommend you do this step because a new key helps to protect your tenant from potential security breaches to your AD RMS key.

+However, do not rekey if you were using Exchange Online with AD RMS.
+Exchange Online is not compatible with Cryptographic Mode 2.

 When you rekey your Azure Information Protection tenant key (also known as "rolling your key"), a new key is created and the original key is archived.
 Alternatively, you can archive your currently active key and configure Azure Information Protection to use the default key that was automatically created for your tenant.